 The smaller of the two printers in the Creality LD-002X family, the LD-002R is an MSLA resin 3D printer with a modest build volume, relatively slow build speeds, and a retail price coming in around a very-reasonable $199.
-The 2K, 5.5-inch masking LCD gives the LD-002R an XY accuracy of .075mm while the 9 second exposure time per layer means this printer will spend more time printing than other machines in this price range.
+The 2K, 5.5-inch masking LCD gives the LD-002R an XY accuracy of .075mm while the 9 second exposure time per layer means this printer will spend more time printing than the best 3D printers in this price range.

 |Machine Footprint||8.7" x 8.7" x 15.9" (22.1cm x 22.1cm x 40.3cm)|